Independent comparisonAll prices in AUD

 Is Xero or QuickBooks cheaper?

-QuickBooks Online is cheaper on the base price: Simple Start is $33 a month against Xero's $35 Ignite, and its top Plus plan is $85 against Xero's $115.
+QuickBooks Online is cheaper on the base price: its Simple Start plan undercuts Xero's Ignite, and its top Plus plan comes in below Xero's Comprehensive.
 The gap narrows once you add users or payroll, because Xero includes both while QuickBooks limits users and charges for payroll as an add-on.
+The comparison table on this page shows each platform's current plan pricing in Australian dollars.

 Do Xero and QuickBooks both handle BAS, GST and STP?